-You can pre-order up to three archival documents before you arrive at Derbyshire Record Office.
-If you know the document reference numbers, you can order by email: firstname.lastname@example.org tel: 01629 538347 or giving us at least 24 hours notice.
+You can pre-order up to 3 archival documents before you arrive at Derbyshire Record Office.
+If you know the document reference numbers, you can order by email: email@example.com or tel: 01629 538347, giving us at least 24 hours notice.

-Original documents held at Derbyshire Record Office include:
+Original documents held at Derbyshire Record Office include the following.

 Derbyshire public bodies

-Derbyshire County Council and our predecessor the County Quarter Sessions, including electoral registers between 1832-1999.
+Derbyshire County Council and our predecessor the County Quarter Sessions, including electoral registers from 1832 to 1999.

 Derby Borough Sessions, local councils and their predecessors the Petty Sessions, including cemetery records from 1855 to the present.